- What is a Title?

 - When you and the seller sign the contract agreement to transfer ownership of the property, provide a copy and a brief summary of the details to your Processor.
 He or she will get the ball rolling and begin the search process, etc. Our Processor will take a number of steps to make certain that he or she knows as much as possible about the Title, etc.

-Used with permission from Old Republic Title
+Used with permission from Old Republic National Title Insurance Company

 Tips for home sellers…